Dengue Outbreaks

 Dengue Infection Immune-Mediated Enhancement

-In this study, published on October 31, 2024, researchers demonstrate that the expression of a DENV-specific B cell receptor (BCR) renders cells highly susceptible to DENV infection, with the infection-enhancing activity of the membrane-restricted BCR correlating with the ADE potential of the IgG version of the antibody.
+In this study, published on October 31, 2024, researchers demonstrate that the expression of a DENV-specific B cell receptor (BCR) renders cells highly susceptible to DENV infection, with the infection-enhancing activity of the membrane-restricted BCR correlating with the antibody-dependent enhancement (ADE) potential of the IgG version of the antibody.
 In addition, they observed that the frequency of DENV-infectible B cells increases in previously flavivirus-naïve volunteers after a primary DENV infection.
 These findings suggest that BCR-dependent infection of B cells is a novel mechanism for immune-mediated enhancement of DENV infection.
-This observation indicates that BCR-dependent infection of DENV-specific B cells may be a complementary mechanism of immune-mediated enhancement of DENV infection that expands upon and complements existing models of antibody-dependent enhancement.
+This observation indicates that BCR-dependent infection of DENV-specific B cells may be a complementary mechanism for immune-mediated enhancement of DENV infection, expanding upon existing models of antibody-dependent enhancement.

 Dengue Virus in Pregnant Women